Ways To Protect Your Company From Cybercrime

 Collaboration, Best Practices, And Resilience

 All of us need to do more in order to combat this increasing cybercrime.
 This means that individuals must be more aware of cybercrime.
 Organizations need to be more aware of the basics and plan for resilience.
+For example, regulations like the NIS2 Directive are designed to strengthen cybersecurity requirements for organizations within the EU.

 Basic mastery is the ability to follow best practices such as multi-factor authentication and IT asset discovery and management.
 It also involves prioritizing self healing hardware to increase resilience in the event that there is a breach.
 Organizations must also block common attack routes such as email and the internet.
 These could be neutralized using techniques like threat containment or isolation.